manojpm181/shl-assessment-recommendation-engine/README.md

 ☁️Hosting

-  Designed for deployment on Render / Railway

-  Public API URL used in final submission

-  All endpoints are accessible for automated testing
+  Due to resource limits on free hosting tiers (FAISS + transformer models), the system is designed for local execution.
+The API endpoints are fully functional      when run locally using FastAPI.

 🔮Future Improvements